compulim/azure-webapp-for-containers-template/README.md

 ## Why this template?

 If you have hands-on experience on the technologies above, you are probably doing something very similar to the steps we outlined here.
 This tutorial will save you time for building the CI/CD scripts.

 The CI/CD scripts outline here do not use Azure Container Registry webhooks feature, which would save you some costs and time testing it.

 Although this tutorial focus on Node.js, we are using it as a simple static web server.
-You are not required to run your app on Node.js stack.
+You are not required to run your app on Node.js base image.

 ## Setup